apache/samza/docs/learn/documentation/versioned/connectors/hdfs.md

 If you only want to consume from files that match a certain pattern, you can configure a whitelist.
 Likewise, you can also blacklist consuming from certain files.
 When both are specified, the _whitelist_ selects the files to be filtered and the _blacklist_ is later applied on its results.

 {% highlight java %}
-final HdfsSystemDescriptor hsd = new HdfsSystemDescriptor("hdfs-clickstream")
+HdfsSystemDescriptor hsd = new HdfsSystemDescriptor("hdfs-clickstream")
                                         .withConsumerWhiteList(".*avro")
                                         .withConsumerBlackList("somefile.avro");
 {% endhighlight %}